GEBV-collab/GEBV_Explorer_V2/README.md

 - **Trait metadata**: `data/Trait_Metadata_with_Synonyms.xlsx`

 ### Global Collection
-Both CSVs in `global/data/` contain the same 13 GEBV traits measured under different conditions.
+Both CSVs in `global/data/` contain the same 96 GEBV traits measured.
 After merging, each trait appears with a suffix indicating its source:
 - `_x` suffix: value from the phenotyping/quality CSV
 - `_y` suffix: value from the agronomic averages CSV (averaged over three experimental timepoints)